bloxstreet/support/guides/training-guide.md

 **Host:** *Welcome to all of our staff members joining!
 Please enter the building and stand on the red lines.
 Your trainer will answer any questions that you might have.*

-You should keep saying the line above until the start time.
+Make sure to state the line above until the start time.
 Do not spam it.
 The Host and Co-Host should stand on their designated line.
 LRs are expected to enter the building and stand on the red lines.

 **Host:** *We will commence in approximately three minutes.
 All LRs should refrain from dancing and talking.*